 Welcome back to those of you who are crossing off your goals and gearing up for a new post!
 If you’re new here, hello and welcome!
 I’m so glad you’re here and I hope you’re ready to transform your everyday into the authentic, amazing life that you deserve!

 All of the articles here are friendly for all lifestyles.
 Yes, even you!
 Each article help you identify those trouble areas holding you back and gives you real life solutions with no fluff, no woo-woo.
 I’m here for you to feel your best, at whatever part of your journey you’re in.

 Our minds have a funny way of trying to protect us.
 Ever felt stressed at work?
-Our brains remember the discomfort from that day and try to make you avoid it.
+Our thoughts recall the discomfort from that day and try to have you avoid that situation at all costs!

-In all fairness, it’s trying to protect you from harm.
+In all fairness, this subconscious thought process is trying to protect you from harm.
 But it doesn’t make up for the fact that it’s making you completely miserable in the process.

-Passion can be hidden behind a lot of these natural pain/discomfort blocking that your mind has set up for you.
-Finding passion in your career can be difficult, especially if you’ve put yourself on auto-pilot for a while.
+Passion and purpose can be hidden behind a lot of these natural pain and discomfort blocking that your mind has set up for you.
+Finding passion and purpose in your career can be difficult, especially if you’ve put yourself on auto-pilot for a while.

-When our brain is in control and we’re not checking on it, it tends to run a bit wild and can end up hurting you in the process.
+When our subconscious thoughts are in control and we’re not checking on it, it tends to run a bit wild and can end up hurting you in the process.